pschanely/CrossHair/README.md

 This is not a new idea; a Python approach was first described in [this paper].
-However, to my knowledge, CrossHair is the most complete implementation: it supports symbolic lists, dictionaries, sets, and custom classes.
+However, to my knowledge, CrossHair is the most complete implementation: it can use symbolic reasoning for the built-in types, user-defined classes, and much of the standard library.

 [SMT solver]: https://en.wikipedia.org/wiki/Satisfiability_modulo_theories
 [this paper]: https://hoheinzollern.files.wordpress.com/2008/04/seer1.pdf